Top Careers in Banking and Finance in 2020 - 2021

 - Regularly monitor money markets and follow price-affecting news updates.

 - A strong business acumen along with communication, both oral and written, would further make your individual profile more relevant.

 6. Risk Manager

 We’ll conclude our list of careers in finance that pay the best with Risk Managers.
 The primary duty of a Risk Manager is to highlight the risk involved in investment decisions and that the nature of this risk is ethical.
 Risks have to be dually in line with the internal policies of the bank that in turn do not violate the guidelines laid out by the Reserve Bank of India (RBI).
-Such professionals are adept at analysing the nature of risk, such as credit risk, material risk and operational risk, and offering calculated advice on whether to pursue the same or not.
+Such professionals are adept at analyzing the nature of risk, such as credit risk, material risk, and operational risk, and offering calculated advice on whether to pursue the same or not.
 With added pressure from national-level financial institutions, the need for qualified Risk Managers is higher than ever.